Parent Coordination is a way to problem solve in a cost-effective manner.

 Is Parent Coordination right for you?

 Parent Coordination is designed to resolve disputes between parents who are unwilling or unable to communicate effectively, make joint parenting decisions, comply with existing parenting agreements, or shield their children from parental conflict.
-If you and your co-parent have engaged in contested litigation, cannot communicate, or spend most of the time arguing, this process may be right for you.
+If you and your co-parent have engaged in contested litigation, have difficulty communicating, or spend much of the time arguing, this process may be right for you.

 What are the benefits of Parent Coordination?

 Parent Coordination saves parents time and money.
-Rather than paying lawyers to act as the go-between, the parents communicate with each other in a structured manner and attempt to resolve the issue.
+Rather than paying lawyers to act as the go-between for disputes, the parents communicate with each other in a structured setting and attempt to resolve the issue.
 If the parents cannot resolve the issue, the Parent Coordinator can make the decision on their behalf as authorized.

 How is Parent Coordination different from mediation?